^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-In the presence of indications for surgical treatment, a consultation of a cardiosurgeon is recommended.
+If there are indications for surgical treatment, a consultation with a cardiac surgeon is recommended.

-A presumptive diagnosis of severe aortic stenosis can be made on the basis of:
+A presumptive diagnosis of severe aortic stenosis can be made based on:

-• slowing and decreasing heart rate on carotid arteries;
+• slowing and decreasing the pulse in the carotid arteries;

 • diffuse apical impulse;

-• a decrease in the intensity of the aortic component in the formation of the II tone of the heart with its possible paradoxical cleavage.
+• reduction in the intensity of the aortic component in the formation of the second heart sound with possible paradoxical splitting.

 Auscultation

-Systolic noise in aortic stenosis is rough, appears shortly after I tone, increases in intensity and reaches a peak towards the middle of the period of exile, after which it gradually decreases and disappears before the closure of the aortic valve.
-Noise is best heard on the basis of the heart, it is well carried on the vessels of the neck.
-In CAS, in contrast to rheumatic and bicuspid aortic stenosis, an increase in the severity of the defect is accompanied by the following changes in systolic noise:
+Systolic murmur in aortic stenosis is rough, appears soon after the first tone, increases in intensity and reaches a peak by the middle of the ejection period, after which it gradually decreases and disappears before the closure of the aortic valve.
+The murmur is best heard at the base of the heart, it is well conducted to the vessels of the neck.
+In CAS, unlike rheumatic and bicuspid aortic stenosis, an increase in the severity of the defect is accompanied by the following changes in systolic murmur:

-• change the timbre from coarse to soft;
+• changing the timbre from rough to soft;

-• displacement of the auscultative maximum on the apex of the heart (symptom of Galaverden).
+• shift of the auscultatory maximum to the apex of the heart (Galaverdin's symptom).

-The main electrocardiographic indices of aortic stenosis are signs of myocardial hypertrophy of the left ventricle, and at the same time their absence does not exclude the presence of even a critical aortic stenosis, especially in the elderly.
-Often there is an inversion of wave E and depression of the ST segment in leads with a cortical position of the ventricular complex.
-Often, depression of the ST segment is more than 0.2 mV, which is an indirect sign of concomitant hypertrophy of the left ventricle.
-Occasionally, it may be noted "infarct-like" ECG changes, consisting in a decrease in the amplitude of the R wave in the right thoracic leads.
+The main electrocardiographic indicators of aortic stenosis are signs of left ventricular myocardial hypertrophy, and at the same time their absence does not exclude the presence of even critical aortic stenosis, especially in elderly people.
+Inversion of the E wave and depression of the ST segment in leads with a cortical position of the ventricular complex are often noted.
+Depression of the ST segment by more than 0.2 mV is often determined, which is an indirect sign of concomitant left ventricular hypertrophy.
+Rarely, "infarction-like" ECG changes can be noted, consisting in a decrease in the amplitude of the R wave in the right chest leads.

-Atrial fibrillation in patients with non-critical aortic stenosis is evidence of mitral valve involvement.
-The spreading of calcifications from the aortic valve to the conduction system of the heart leads to the appearance of various variants of atrioventricular and intraventricular blockades, usually determined in patients with concomitant calcification of the mitral valve,
+Atrial fibrillation in patients with non-critical aortic stenosis is indicative of mitral valve involvement.
+Spread of calcifications from the aortic valve to the cardiac conduction system results in various types of atrioventricular and intraventricular block, usually seen in patients with concomitant mitral valve calcification.

-Usually, the aortic calcification is diagnosed and the poststenotopic dilatation of the aorta is diagnosed.
-In the later stages, dilatation of the left ventricular cavity and signs of stagnation in the lungs are noted.
-With the concomitant defeat of the mitral valve, the expansion of the left atrium is determined.
+Usually, calcification of the aortic valve and post-stenotic dilatation of the aorta are diagnosed.
+In the later stages, dilatation of the left ventricular cavity and signs of congestion in the lungs are noted.
+With concomitant damage to the mitral valve, dilation of the left atrium is determined.

 Echocardiography